yasenhorozov/esp-hosted-mcu-biser/docs/spi_half_duplex.md

    1. Select "SPI Half-duplex" as the transport layer
    2. Change co-processor chipset to connect to under "Slave chipset to be used"
    3. Change Number of data lines to 2 or 4 based on the co-processor using "SPI Half-duplex Configuration" -> "Num Data Lines to use"
-   4. Optionally, Configure SPI-specific settings like
+   4. Optionally, Configure SPI-specific settings in the "SPI Half-duplex Configuration" menu, like:
      - SPI Clock Freq (MHz)
      - SPI Mode
      - SPI Host GPIO Pins